-Welcome to our monthly series that features interviews with the people behind Matmatch.
+Welcome to our monthly series that feature interviews with the people behind Matmatch.
 In October, we had a conversation with Melissa Albeck to know more about the Matmatch brand.
 This time we interviewed Christian Uhl, Head of Engineering, to get insights into the process of product development.
 Chris specialises in software development, the agile approach, cloud computing and search optimisation.
 We spoke to Chris about his background, his work at Matmatch, and the platform itself.
 Read on to find out more.

 Tell us a little bit about you and your background.

 I’ve always liked devices and computers.
 When I was a kid, I played with old computers and experimented with them.
 At 18 years old I trained to become a systems administrator, but during this time I started writing software too.
 That made me realise that software development was really the direction I wanted to go in.

 After graduating from Hochschule Augsburg with a degree in Computer Science, I took a Junior Developer role at MOBIWORX Telematik.
 But after three years I felt ready to move on and joined codecentric AG, a software consultancy based in Munich.

 I worked on many different projects but was focused on the aspect of search – especially in the travel and banking sectors.
 Search is such a well-understood feature that has been executed so well by Google and other big players that you can’t get away with bad search experience.
 Search is also a fun problem to try and solve.